-It might sound like stating the bleeding obvious, but sleep is the only real way to prevent drowsy driving.
+It might sound like stating the obvious, but sleep is the only effective way to prevent drowsy driving.
+Yet many of us take sleep for granted.

 Lowering the car windows isn’t an effective means of staying awake behind the wheel, and yet 66 percent of UK drivers believe the myth is true.